Exploring Light-Cone Distribution Amplitudes from Quantum Computing: Quantum algorithm for LCDAs

 \subsection{Preparation of the hadronic state}

-The preparation of the hadronic state is achieved by the quantum-number-resolving variational quantum eigensolver (VQE), summarized as the follows: Given a set of quantum numbers $l$, in order to find the first $k$ excited states, we contruct the trial states $\ket{\psi_{li}(\theta)}$, $i=1,2,\dots,k$, ($i=1$ corresponds to the lowest-lying state) by
+The preparation of the hadronic state is achieved by the quantum-number-resolving variational quantum eigensolver (VQE), summarized as follows.
+To find the first $k$ excited states $\ket{h}$ with quantum numbers $l$, we contruct the trial states $\ket{\psi_{li}(\theta)}$, $i=1,2,\dots,k$, ($i=1$ corresponds to the lowest-lying state) by

-where $\ket{\psi_{li}}_{\text{ref}}$ are some input reference states with the same quantum number $l$ as the hadron state $\ket{h}$ and $U(\theta)$ a symmetry-preserving unitary operator with parameters $\theta$.
-Since the $U(\theta)$ preserve the quantum number, all of the trial state will have the same quantum number as $\ket{h}$.
-Then we can find out the hadron state among the trial state by minimizing the cost function
+where $\ket{\psi_{li}}_{\text{ref}}$ are some input reference states with the same quantum numbers $l$ as the hadron states $\ket{h}$, and $U(\theta)$ a symmetry-preserving unitary operator with parameters $\theta$.
+Since $U(\theta)$ preserves the quantum numbers, all of the trial states will have the same quantum numbers as $\ket{h}$.
+Then we can find out the hadron states among the trial states by minimizing the cost function